AI experts sharing free tutorials to accelerate your business.

 Review Responder (Dental)

 Draft HIPAA-compliant public responses to online dental reviews — Google, Yelp, Healthgrades, RateMDs, Zocdoc, Facebook, Nextdoor — and produce a parallel private outreach when escalation is warranted.
 Dental practices face a very specific legal trap on public review responses: they **cannot acknowledge that the reviewer is (or was) a patient**, and they cannot discuss any clinical detail in a public response, even if the reviewer did.
-This skill produces responses that sound warm and professional, invite resolution offline, and never violate HIPAA — plus an internal triage recommendation for when to escalate to the practice owner or compliance attorney.
+This skill produces responses that sound warm and professional, invite resolution offline, and never violate HIPAA — plus a per-platform paste-in block (each platform has different character limits and removal flows), an internal triage recommendation for when to escalate to the practice owner or compliance attorney, and a feedback loop into the `patient-review-request-workflow` exclusion list so a patient mid-complaint is never re-solicited for another review.

 Saves ~15 min/reviewbeginner Claude · ChatGPT · Gemini